Yangon–Mawlamyine Railway

 Yangon–Mawlamyine Railway (ရန်ကုန်-မော်လမြိုင် ရထားလမ်း) is a railway line in Myanmar and is operated by Myanma Railways.

 History

-Between Yangon and Bago was opened on February 27, 1884, and between Bago - Mottama was opened on October 12, 1907.
+Between Rangoon and Bago was opened on February 27, 1884, and between Bago - Martaban was opened on October 12, 1907.
 In this time, the section crossing the Sittang River is the old line which ran via Nyaung Khar Shey.
 In 1962 the new line crossing the Sittang River was opened further north.

 For nearly 80 years Tanintharyi Line remained isolated from the other railway lines in Myanmar due to Salween River.
-The section between Mottama and Mawlamyine was operated a ferry until 2006.
+The section between Martaban and Moulmein was operated a ferry until 2006.
 On April 17, 2006, Thanlwin Bridge was opened crossing Salween River and the isolation was resolved.